 4. Lack of Training Records

-The regulated medical device industry requires that you know who has been trained and certified on a product, process, or standard operating procedure.
+The regulated medical device industry requires that you know who has been trained and certified on a product, process, or standard operating procedures (SOPs).
 It’s vital that you keep good training records on all types of processes and documents used to manufacture and deliver products to your customers.

 5. No Quality Management Software

-How can you be sure your device is compliant and testing was thoroughly conducted?
+How can you be sure your device is compliant and testing was thoroughly conducted from product development to clinical trials?
 You need to employ a quality management system to ensure each piece of the product development is compliant and accurate.

 Medical Devices and QMS in Propel